nixaraven/s9_vector/README.md

 Add-on for [simongog/sdsl-lite](https://github.com/simongog/sdsl-lite) that defines a new compressed bitvector called `s9_vector`

 Implements a new type of compressed bit vector with support of `rank1` and `select1` operations.
-`s9_vector` is based on a previous implementation that was made with [libcds](https://github.com/fclaude/libcds) in mind.
+`s9_vector` is based on a previous implementation that was made with [libcds](https://github.com/fclaude/libcds) in mind and adds new features such as block size as a template parameter, 64 bits support and several bug fixes.

-Converts the input `bit_vector` into a compressed bitvector using *gap encoding* and then compressing the resulting integer vector using *Simple 9* encoding.
+Converts the input `bit_vector` into a compressed bitvector using *gap encoding* and then compresses the resulting integer vector using *Simple 9* encoding for each block previously defined.
-Using blocks of sizes determined by a template parameter.

 ## Usage